 Today's CIOs have evolved beyond a gatekeeper.
 They've had to navigate and adapt to the evolving needs of post-COVID business.

-Even before the pandemic, the CIO’s role was changing—.
+Even before the pandemic, the CIO’s role was changing—in 2019, 82% of companies surveyed were in the digital transformation process.
 However, for any company still working to fully embrace digital transformation activities like migrating to the cloud, instituting BYOD policies, and building up a tech stack, COVID-19 accelerated the shift.

 Think about the abrupt shift that occurred at most organizations due to the pandemic.
 Seemingly overnight, entire workforces were relegated to home offices.
 All meetings switched to virtual, and significant employee conferences were either canceled or moved entirely online.

-Customers could no longer go to brick-and-mortar locations, and retail businesses hoping to survive needed to find a way to reach their customers at home. that consumer and business digital adoption vaulted five years forward in the eight weeks following the onset of pandemic-related restrictions and workplace disruptions.
+Customers could no longer go to brick-and-mortar locations, and retail businesses hoping to survive needed to find a way to reach their customers at home.
+Early data showed that consumer and business digital adoption vaulted five years forward in the eight weeks following the onset of pandemic-related restrictions and workplace disruptions.

 In a post-pandemic era, CIOs need to continue to help organizations quickly adopt digital products, stay agile and adaptive, and drive rapid change.
 Below are a few specific ways the role has changed—and how that change drives impact across their organizations:

 CIOs have shifted from being managers of the status quo to strategic implementation partners.
 Twenty years ago, for example, it was enough for CIOs to know how to manage the current systems in place and "keep the lights on," so to speak.